Transfer a domain in

 If you have specific questions or need further help, contact your current registrar for assistance.1and1.com

 To transfer your domain away from 1and1.com, follow the instructions in this 1&1 help article: Transfer Your Domain Away from 1&1.

-To transfer your domain away from DreamHost, follow the instructions in this DreamHost Wiki article: Transfer your domain registration away from us.
+To transfer your domain away from DreamHost, follow the instructions in this DreamHost Wiki article: How do I transfer my hosting away from DreamHost?.